Steel in the UK

 Stainless steel is a well-known, but not necessarily well-understood, segment of this much larger steel industry.

 The UK is the birthplace of the industry, and its home is Sheffield.
-In 1913 Harry Brearley was credited the invention of “rustless steel” by the addition of chromium to carbon steels.
+In 1913, Harry Brearley was credited with the invention of “rustless steel” through the addition of chromium to carbon steels.
 He was looking to increase the erosion resistance of gun barrels in preparation for the upcoming “Great War”.
 As an accidental side effect, he found that the addition of chromium increased the resistance to corrosion of the steel.
 After the name change to the much more eloquent “stainless steel”, the rest, as they say, is history.

 Global production of stainless steel has increased by 5.35% year-on-year from 1980 to 2021.
 The 2021 meltshop production was 58.3 million tonnes (World Stainless).
 Stainless steel accounts for just over 3% of the total steel production globally.
 The capacity to produce stainless steel gives the industry an annual growth rate higher than most other major metals.

-The UK had an approximate demand of 280,000 tonnes during 2021.
+The UK had an approximate demand of 280,000 tonnes in 2021.
 The UK produces over 200,000 tonnes of stainless steel at the Outokumpu SMACC plant in Sheffield, alongside other stainless production at Liberty Steels, but most of the UK-produced stainless steel is exported.
 The UK makes no flat products and only limited ranges of long products (bars, wire, tubes etc), so imports remain very important to keeping the wheels of UK industry turning.